Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.
 ***
 ### Job posting for Managers:
+  * job openings: 3.
+The company will hire 3 managers because the shortage is 3 and the automation risk for this occupation job is only 7%.
+This means that the probability of automation of the job is very low.
   * Occupation (SOC): Construction manager (11-9021.00)
   * Industry (NAIC): 321991 Manufactured Home (Moble Home) Manufacturing
   * List of task and skills